thoughtspot/thoughtspot.github.io/_release/fixed.md

 - An issue where LDAP sync does not sync users after upgrade to release 5.2.2 is now fixed.
 - A problem where certain types of joins do not work when row-level security is used is now fixed.
-- An issue where opening certain pinboards can cause the Google Chrome browser to freeze is now fixed.
+- An issue where opening certain Pinboards can cause the Google Chrome browser to freeze is now fixed.
 - A problem in custom calendar where filtering the date values by year, month or quarter does not work is now fixed.
 - An issue where syncing users using the public API does not work is now fixed.
 - A problem where Canadian postal codes do not appear on maps is now fixed.